ooni/probe-cli/Readme.md

 The following commands show how to setup a development environment using Debian 12 ("bookworm").
-The same instructions should also work for Debian-based distribution (e.g., Ubuntu).
+The same instructions should also work for Debian-based distribution (e.g., Ubuntu) as long as you're using Go >= 1.19.

 ```bash
 # install the compilers, git, and the root CA